venturehacks/halo/README.md

 # Halo

 Halo is our design system.
-It enables our small group of designers to design and ship faster by institutionalizing key decisions and providing an already established groundwork.
+It enables product teams to ship rapidly by reducing decisions made during the development process.

 &nbsp;